-It's been a minute since I shared another pasta recipe.
-I'm going through my cabinets and fridge trying to eat up what I have before I buy more (the struggle), and I saw a box of jumbo pasta shells in the pantry.
-As soon as I spotted these, I instantly knew what I was making for dinner!
+Hey family!
+It’s been a minute since I shared another pasta recipe.
+I was going through my cabinets and fridge trying to eat up what I have before I buy more (the struggle), and I saw a box of jumbo pasta shells in the pantry.
+As soon as I spotted these, I instantly knew that we’d be having Vegetarian Stuffed Shells for dinner!

 I included a quick blurb on how to whip up some marinara sauce in a hurry, although the jarred stuff will do (if you just have to…)